 Sunset Gap was started as Juniper School by the United Presbyterian Church in 1899 meeting the educational needs of this isolated, rural community.

-The 1950's brought organized recreational activities such as baseball, sewing and crafting groups to Sunset Gap and farming practices were improved.
+The 1950's brought organized recreational activities, such as baseball, sewing, and crafting groups to Sunset Gap; Farming practices were also improved.

 The community opened a preschool and began boy/girl scouts in 1964.
-In 1964 the thrift store and home repair mission camps also began.
+The thrift store and home repair mission camps also began that same year.

 The Board of National Missions turned the mission over to the Synod of the South in 1968.

-501(c)3 status was gained in 1993.
-Food deserts were eased by the opening of the Food Pantry.
+The food distribution program was eased by the opening of the Food Pantry.

 Holston and East Tennessee Presbyteries signed covenants in 1995.

 Currently, Sunset Gap combats food insecurities via the